rajgupta5/interview-question-data-science-/AUCMetric.md

 AUC is the area under the ROC curve.
 It is a popularly used classification metric.

-Here is a 3 minute video I recently made explaining AUC and the ROC curve for those who want to recap: https://youtu.be/R4jdKWt7OP4
+Here is a 3 minute video explaining AUC and the ROC curve: https://youtu.be/R4jdKWt7OP4

 Classifiers such as logistic regression and naive Bayes predict class probabilities as the outcome instead of the predicting the labels themselves.
 A new data point is classified as positive if the predicted probability of positive class is greater a threshold.
 Each threshold leads to a different classifier.
 Hence, typical metrics such as accuracy and F1 score depend on the threshold one  picks.
 AUC for such classifiers gives an aggregated metric across thresholds.